djkoloski/davidkoloski_me/content/blog/abstract_types_in_rust_2.md

 ## Where we left off

 In part 1, I laid the foundation of an alternative desugaring for `impl Trait` in return position.
 This new desugaring left the return type _unabstracted_, allowing the caller to introspect the type and learn more about it than the type signature provides.
 In this post, I will explore that idea more fully and try to discover the logical implications of it.
-If you're feeling goal-oriented, you can skip to [the next post](abstract-types-in-rust-3) where I discuss prior art and make my final set of recommendations.
+If you're feeling goal-oriented, you can skip to [the next post](@/blog/abstract_types_in_rust_3.md) where I discuss prior art and compare my proposal.

 ## Implications of unabstracted `impl Trait`